-Located at the base of the beautiful Italian Apes is a city called Bergamo.
-This town is not well known, especially compared to its more popular neighbors like Lake Garda, Venice and Milan, but if you take the chance and visit Bergamo you will realize that it is quite an amazing place.
+Located at the base of the beautiful Italian Alps is a city called Bergamo.
+This town is not well known, especially compared to its more popular neighbors like Lake Garda, Venice and Milan, but if you take the chance and visit Bergamo you will realize that it is quite a spectacular place.
 This small and charming city deserves much more recognition than it gets.
 It is home to some beautiful medieval streets filled with history and personality, and you will find many tourist attractions and historic monuments that make it worth a trip.

-If you get the opportunity to see Bergamo, even if it is just for a few days, you are sure to have an amazing trip.
+If you get the opportunity to see Bergamo, even if it is just for a few days, you are sure to have an unforgettable trip.
 A bonus of visiting this city is that you don't have to spend a lot to have a good time.
-In fact, there are lots of things that you can do that won't cost you any money at all.
-It will be worth it to rent a suitcase storage locker in Bergamo to keep your bags safe while you are out exploring the city.
+In fact, there are many things that you can do that won't cost you any money at all.
+It will be worth it to find a suitcase storage locker in Bergamo to keep your bags safe while you are out exploring the city.
 For little expense, you'll know your belongings are in good hands wherever you venture.

 Admire the Capella Colleoni Chapel